Join Our Team

 Application Process

-All applicants will apply through the FSU Careers website (see below).
+All applicants will apply through Qualtrics.
 If your application is not received by the appropriate deadline, your application will not be considered.

-IP will review all completed applications and select the most qualified applicants for informal interviews.
-Selected applicants will be invited for a final round of interviews before positions are offered.
+IP will review all completed applications and select the most qualified applicants for formal interviews.

 If selected, IP Ambassadors are required to attend mandatory training in the IP office in Tallahassee before starting work.